LesnyRumcajs/lesnyrumcajs.github.io/_posts/2025-08-13-memory-analysis-in-rust.md

 ### But Rust prevents memory leaks, right?

-Yes, Rust prevents memory leaks in the sense that it will not allow you to allocate memory and then forget about it, unless you use [Box::leak](https://doc.rust-lang.org/std/boxed/struct.Box.html#method.leak), [std::mem::forget](https://doc.rust-lang.org/std/mem/fn.forget.html) or depend on faulty crates (you might want to use [cargo-geiger]).
+Yes, Rust prevents memory leaks in the sense that it will not allow you to allocate memory and then forget about it, unless you use [Box::leak](https://doc.rust-lang.org/std/boxed/struct.Box.html#method.leak), [std::mem::forget](https://doc.rust-lang.org/std/mem/fn.forget.html) or depend on faulty crates.
+For the latter, you might want to use [cargo-geiger].
 However, Rust will not prevent you from creating a data structure and keep appending to it indefinitely, eventually leading to a beautiful OOM.
 A typical case in a long-running application that performs non-trivial operations is that you have a cache and keep adding to it.
 If it's unbounded, you _will_ have an OOM, sooner or later.

 ## Memory profiling tools